 The coronavirus is known primarily for being a respiratory virus.
 However, the disease it causes, COVID-19, has extensive effects on the vascular system.
 Through observation, it has been found that the coronavirus disease infects endothelial cells, causing huge increases in blood clots and rampant damage to blood vessels.
 This is the means by which the virus can cause long-term organ damage and cardiovascular damage, even in non-fatal cases.
 This vascular inflammation and other complications of COVID-19 means that even after a ‘recovery’ has occurred, vasculitis patients can still be in considerable danger.

 The Holistic Heart Healing Center is on hand to offer post-COVID-19 testing so that we can ascertain who is at particular risk.
-We provide multi-stage, specialty biomarker testing (including a COVID-19 antibody test), along with maximum pulse testing and EndoPat™ testing to identify any signs of endothelial dysfunction.
+We provide multi-stage, speciality biomarker testing (including a COVID-19 antibody test), along with maximum pulse testing and EndoPat™ testing to identify any signs of endothelial dysfunction.
 For those patients who exhibit increased inflammation markers or other signs of cardiovascular distress, we are well-positioned to reassess their cardiovascular risk factors, and provide preventative care where applicable.